*Are you interested in becoming an Ambassador? Learn more here.

 - Enhance or create systems to support marketing, recruitment, match support, mentor/mentee training, or program development.
 Regardless of program size, having a skilled employee develop or revamp these efforts is a fantastic opportunity to recharge your program

-For more information regarding the RFP, eligibility and requirements, please contact the AOM Program Manager, Tom McGee, at tmcgee [at] massmentors [dot] org or 617.695.2473.
+For more information regarding the RFP, eligibility and requirements, and the program in general, please contact Rosie McMahan.